 He made wrong decisions throughout his life.
 He was hardly right about anything and yet right before his death, he had made a right prediction – He did look like a spread eagle when he hit the ground.

-People who witnessed this unfortunate event started screaming and everyone else looked in that direction.
+People who witnessed this unfortunate event started screaming and everyone looked in that direction.
 Soon, the whole building was standing near the windows to look down.
-No one ever knew that Daksh always wanted to become an artist.
+No one ever knew that Daksh wanted to become an artist.
 He could not do it when he was alive but the last thing he left behind that day was an amazing piece of artistry.
 His co-workers were able to see it from the above – His interpretation of the Vitruvian Man painted in scarlet.